 An interactive or media element has been excluded from this version of the text.
-You can view it online here: $\frac{\text{https://pressbooks.library.ryerson.ca/dabp/?p=86}}{\text{https://pressbooks.library.ryerson.ca/dabp/?p=86}}$
+You can view it online here: https://pressbooks.library.ryerson.ca/dabp/?p=86

-Book Recap
+Content Recap

-This chapter is aimed at getting you familiar with the book and how to make the most of this learning experience.
+This unit is aimed at getting you familiar with the materials and how to make the most of this learning experience.

-In this chapter, you learned the following points about understanding accessibility:
+In this unit, you learned the following points about understanding accessibility:

-- When a business addresses digital accessibility, it actually saves money and doing so is not a non-recoverable cost to the business. - · There is a strong potential for a significant increase in customers for businesses that address digital accessibility. - Digital accessibility should not be an afterthought but rather it needs to be part of the business strategy and the daily operations of the business. - · Addressing accessibility is a quality attribute of business and improves its profile.
+- When a business addresses digital accessibility, it actually saves money and doing so is not a non-recoverable cost to the business. - There is a strong potential for a significant increase in customers for businesses that address digital accessibility. - Digital accessibility should not be an afterthought but rather it needs to be part of the business strategy and the daily operations of the business. - Addressing accessibility is a quality attribute of business and improves its profile.

-In this chapter, you learned these aspects about establishing a digital accessibility committee:
+In this unit, you learned these aspects about establishing a digital accessibility committee: